koenbollen/offyt/README.md

 that will check, every 5 minutes or so, if it needs to download or remove videos from that playlist.

+My setup: I have an playlist called "Offline Android", keep that synchronized to my server and keep _that_ synchronized to my phone when on WiFi.

 Installation
 ------------